HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 Most importantly:
 - look for the minimum amount of relations (keep it simple)
-- go for eventual consistency in persistance, instead of a single source of truth (loose coupling)
+- go for eventual consistency in persistence, instead of a single source of truth (loose coupling)
-- use of isolation between the layers, instead of reusability (loose coupling)
+- use of isolation between the layers, instead of reuse-ability (loose coupling)